codethechange/guides/guide_js.rst

 Once you install node, you can :code:`node` to open up a Node interpreter.
 Here, you can run Javascript that doesn't involve browser interactions.
-For example, :code:`alert('hi')` no longer makes sense here. :math:`console.log('hi')`, however, does still work.
+For example, :code:`alert('hi')` no longer makes sense here. :code:`console.log('hi')`, however, does still work.
 Since Express is a framework to help run a web server, and web servers run as processes, Express is meant to be run in Node.
+Let's make an empty project directory.
+From there, make a :code:`src` directory.
-We can thus try running the Express starter code given above in a file :code:`server.js` and then running :code:`node server.js` in the
+We can thus try putting the Express starter code given above in a file :code:`src/server.js` and then running :code:`node src/server.js` in the
 terminal:

 .. code-block:: console

-    $ node server.js
+    $ node src/server.js
     internal/modules/cjs/loader.js:883
         throw err;
         ^